|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-In fact, all three dive bombers force landed on the beach near Deba bordering Table Bay.
-Why they landed this location is unknown but likely all three became lost, ran low on fuel and landed together.
-Other authors have proposed these Vals were on a "secret mission" but there is no evidence to support this theory.
+In fact, all three dive bombers flew to the south coast of New Guinea and force landed in the same area on the beach near Deba bordering Table Bay.
+Why they landed this location is unknown but likely all three became lost, ran low on fuel and decided to land together.
 The specific crew aboard each Val is unknown but the crews of the three Vals are known:

 Fates of the Crews